MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 If the number of individuals who receive a specific treatment is constrained, you may specify admissible treatment shares via the keyword argument ``other_max_shares``.
 Note that the information must come as a tuple with as many entries as there are treatments.

 When considering treatment costs, input them via ``other_costs_of_treat``.
 When evaluating the reward, the aggregate costs (costs per unit times units) of the policy allocation are subtracted.
-If left as default (None), the program determines a cost vector that imply an optimal reward (policy score minus costs) for each individual, while guaranteeing that the restrictions as specified in ``other_max_shares`` are satisfied.
+If left as default (None), the program determines a cost vector that implies an optimal reward (policy score minus costs) for each individual, while guaranteeing that the restrictions as specified in ``other_max_shares`` are satisfied.
 This is only relevant when ``other_max_shares`` is specified.

 Alternatively, if restrictions are present and ``other_costs_of_treat`` is left to its default, you can specify ``other_costs_of_treat_mult``.
 Admissible values for this parameter are either a scalar greater zero or a tuple with values greater zero.
 The tuple needs as many entries as there are treatments.
 The imputed cost vector is then multiplied by this factor.